Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Well-Posedness

 \section{Well-Posedness}

-We begin this section by introducing the following. \begin{Def} A maximisation problem is termed \emph{well-posed} if its supremum is finite.
-Problems that are not well-posed are said to be \emph{ill-posed}. \end{Def}
+We begin this section by introducing the following. \begin{definition} A maximisation problem is termed \emph{well-posed} if its supremum is finite.
+Problems that are not well-posed are said to be \emph{ill-posed}. \end{definition}

 For an ill-posed problem, maximisation does not make sense.
 Intuitively speaking, it means that the investor can obtain an arbitrarily high degree of satisfaction from the trading strategies that are available in the market.
 For this reason, before searching for the optimal portfolio for the behavioural investor of Section~\ref{ch:Model}, we first need to identify and exclude the ill-posed cases.
 The intent of this section is to provide a detailed study of the well-posedness of the portfolio selection problem~\eqref{eq:optport}, and to find conditions ensuring well-posedness.